Modesto Recovery Center | Modesto Addiction Treatment

 3. Build upon your successes.

-When you first start inpatient treatment, you will no doubt feel overwhelmed with the process.
+When you first start residential treatment, you will no doubt feel overwhelmed with the process.
 Rather than giving up or going all in too fast, if you focus on one step at a time, you can then build on the steps.
 In doing so, you will build confidence in your accomplishments, and as your accomplishments grow, you will grow.

 This stretches back to the one-day-at-a-time mantra that you are likely no stranger to.
 Doing one thing toward your goal each day will eventually lead you to accomplishing that goal.
 Do not look at the peak of the mountain; focus on the soil beneath your feet and ground yourself in the journey.